-A For Proposal No. 1, in uncontested elections, director nominees are elected by a majority of the votes cast, meaning that each director nominee must receive a greater number of shares voted "for" such director than the shares voted "against" such director.
+A For Proposal No. 1, in uncontested elections, directors are elected by a majority of the votes cast, meaning that each nominee must receive a greater number of shares voted "for" such nominee than the shares voted "against" such nominee.
 If an incumbent director does not receive a greater number of shares voted "for" such director than shares voted "against" such director, then such director must tender his or her resignation to the Board.
 In that situation, the Company's Nominating and Corporate Governance Committee would make a recommendation to the Board about whether to accept or reject the resignation, or whether to take other action.
 Within 90 days from the date the election results were certified, the Board would act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision and rationale behind it.
 In a contested election-a circumstance we do not anticipate-director nominees are elected by a plurality vote.
 Abstentions and broker non-votes will not affect the outcome of the election of directors.

-For Proposals No. 2, 3 and 4 to be approved, the proposal must receive the affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote on the proposal.
-In determining the outcome of Proposals No. 2, 3 and 4, abstentions have the effect of a negative vote, but broker non-votes will not affect the outcome.
+For Proposal No. 2 to be approved, the proposal must receive the affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote on the proposal.
+In determining the outcome of Proposal No. 2, abstentions have the effect of a negative vote, but broker non-votes will not affect the outcome.